 e) The Provision and maintenance of a safe working environment.

-If you have been injured as the result of an accident occurring in the last 3 years during the course of your employment, you may be entitled to compensation.
+If you have been injured as the result of a work accident occurring in the last 3 years, you may be entitled to compensation.

 Types of work injury include but is not exhaustive:

 Low Insurance Claim

 PHC Law Ltd specialise in recovering compensation for employees injured during the course of their employment.
 If you have a claim we will assign you a dedicated work injury lawyer with a NO WIN NO FEE agreement.

 – Amputations (loss of finger, toe, hand etc)

 When dealing with any personal injury claim, the amount of compensation awarded will change from one accident at work to another, so it is not straightforward to determine an accurate amount of compensation your accident at work claim might be given.